Software Publishing Business License in Dubai

 Setup Costs, Steps, and Timeline

-The cost of establishing a Software Publishing Business Licence at Dubai South Business Hub Free Zone varies depending on the package selected, the number of visas required, and the type of facility chosen.
-Indicative licence and registration fees typically begin from approximately AED 12,000 to AED 20,000 per year for a standard business licence, though current pricing should always be confirmed directly with the free zone authority, as fee schedules are subject to periodic revision.
+The cost of establishing a Software Publishing Business License at Dubai South Business Hub Free Zone varies depending on the package selected, the number of visas required, and the type of facility chosen.
+Indicative license and registration fees typically begin from approximately AED 12,000 to AED 20,000 per year for a standard business license, though current pricing should always be confirmed directly with the free zone authority, as fee schedules are subject to periodic revision.

 Visa allocations are linked to the facility type.
 A flexi-desk arrangement generally supports one to two residency visas, while a dedicated office unit permits a higher allocation proportionate to the space leased.
 Each visa application carries its own government and medical fee component, typically ranging from AED 3,000 to AED 5,000 per person.